Bakhuys Amsterdam ★ 4.6

 Worth the queue: Tarte au citron

-Kwakman on Gerard Doustraat in De Pijp is the Amsterdam neighbourhood bakery: krentenbollen, rye bread, ontbijtkoek, the regular bake locals walk in for daily.
+Kwakman on Gerard Doustraat in De Pijp is the Amsterdam neighbourhood bakery: krentenbollen, rye bread, ontbijtkoek, the regular bake locals walk.

 Worth the queue: Krentenbol with butter